 There was on the frontier some “shared spiritual values.”

 - Education increasingly became “king” on the frontier.
-If you look at the rise of educational institutions in Ohio, Kentucky, Pennsylvania, Tennessee, public “high education” became prominent in the middle to late 19th century.
+If you look at the rise of educational institutions in Ohio, Kentucky, Pennsylvania, and Tennessee, public “high education” became prominent in the middle to late 19th century.
 (See some of the Land Grant Universities foundings.)
-Thus, Campbell and Bethany College and later schools of higher education in our movement.
-(You can make a list) A hunger to know what the Bible said apart from ties to the stagnant Church traditions of Europe became noted.
+Thus, Campbell and Bethany College, and later schools of higher education in our movement.
+(You can make a list.)
+A hunger to know what the Bible said, apart from ties to the stagnant Church traditions of Europe, became noted.
 In reality, the democratization of literacy and education accelerated a craving for learning Biblical truth, while rejecting in part the creeds, liturgies and faith statements of the old world.
-Again, an influence of the American Revolution and breaking with old traditions in an old world hovered over the American landscape.
+Again, the influence of the American Revolution and breaking with old traditions of the old world hovered over the American landscape.
 Any number of individuals that come from a variety of religious backgrounds become obsessed in finding “the ancient order.”

 - James O’Kelly (1784) and Rice Haggard, Methodist in North Carolina, believed in using the word “Christian” as the universal collective idea of the Church.